BruceChoe/Biggest-LIttle-Hackathon-2019/README.md

 The program's output can be found in "log.pdf"

 Refer to blocks.txt for the file output of the blockchain.
+Note: This wil only appear when you select the option to print out the blockchain to a seperate file